-If you want to offer free coaching sessions, consider limiting this to a few clients.
-For example, you could offer a few one-time sessions in exchange for testimonials.
-If the clients are delighted at the end of this session, they may want to work with you long term.
+If you want to offer free coaching calls or sessions, consider limiting this to a few clients.
+For example, you could offer a few one-time free sessions in exchange for testimonials.
+If the clients are delighted at the end of this session, they may want to work with you long-term.
 At the very least, you’ll have a few testimonials to use as social proof of your work.

-If you already have testimonials, consider offering value through your free content.
-This content can be delivered through regular live or pre-recorded videos, podcast episodes, blog posts, or social media posts (more on this later).
+If you already have testimonials, consider offering value through free coaching tools and content.
+This content can be delivered through regular live or pre-recorded videos, podcast episodes, blog articles, or social media posts (more on this later).

-Now, it’s time to start attracting your dream clients.
+Now, it’s time to start attracting your dream life-coaching clients.
 The first step?
 Start and grow your email list.
 Why?
-Your email list belongs to you ~ not Facebook, Instagram, TikTok, or any other platform.
+This list belongs to you ~ not Facebook, Instagram, TikTok, or any other platform.

-Building an email list is valuable because no matter what happens on social media, you’ll still be able to connect with your audience.
+Building a list of email addresses is valuable because no matter what happens on social media, you’ll still be able to connect with your audience.

 Still not convinced?
 Here’s an interesting stat: According to one study, email generates $38 for every $1 spent, which is a whopping 3,800% ROI!

-So, how do you start an email list?
-First, it’s best to decide on something free you want to offer, in exchange for your subscribers name and email address.
+So, how do you start a list?
+First, it’s best to decide on something free you want to offer in exchange for your subscriber’s name and email address.
 It can be something as simple as an invitation to join your newsletter.
-For example, “Join my newsletter to get my best tips on launching an online course that I only send to my email list.”
+For example, “Join my newsletter to get my best tips on launching an online course that I only send to my subscribers.”

 Not sure what to create?
-Here are a few examples to jumpstart your inspiration:
+Here are a few examples from business coaches attracting clients to jumpstart your inspiration:

 - Facebook Ads Checklist: 7 Essential Steps to Facebook Ads That Convert